 You can download a PDF copy of our research overview here.

-Advanced Surface Textures for Anti-Wetting Applications
+Project 4: Advanced Surface Textures for Anti-Wetting Applications

 Our lab is employing an optical writing technique to generate large-scale, micro-pillar patterned surfaces.
 The process is highly scalable, tunable in terms of composition and pillar shape, as well easily configurable in terms of the pillar spacing and symmetry.
-Through control over the composition and architecture, we seek to enable the surfaces to perform functions as anti-wetting, anti-fouling, anodes for lithium ion batteries, as well as chemical detection.
+Through control over the composition and architecture, we seek to enable the surfaces to perform functions as anti-wetting, anti-fouling, anodes for lithium ion batteries, as well as surfaces for chemical detection.

-Polymer Blend Structures for Energy Conversion and Storage
+Project 5: Polymer Blend Structures for Energy Conversion and Storage